 For easy access to cash, ATMs are a good choice.
 They provide the country’s currency for a small charge (possibly from both the local bank and your home bank).
 Check with your bank about the availability of ATMs in the country to which you will be going, what the cost is for using the ATM, and whether or not a four or five digit pin is needed.
 Also, remember not to carry too much cash with you and to always beware of your surroundings while withdrawing cash at any ATM.

 The key to successful money exchange is advance planning.
 Try to anticipate how much money you will need for a particular country.
 It is costly to convert to a new currency because each time you convert, you pay a service charge.
 Also remember that it is not possible to exchange coins once you move into another country.
 You can exchange money at banks, American Express offices (if you have American Express traveler’s checks), airports, railroad stations, large hotels and some tourist information centers and travel agencies.
 Banks, airports and train stations may offer the best rates.
 Avoid changing money at tourist shops; you'll often get a poor exchange rate.
 Remember to bring your passport as identification whenever you exchange money.

 Rates of Exchange

 Fluctuation is the key word in currency exchange rates today, so rely on information that is current.
 The New York Times, Wall Street Journal, International Herald Tribune and other such newspapers carry a daily list of exchange rates.
-Also check www.xe.com for instant conversion for any currency.
+Also check www.xe.com for instant conversion for any currency — their app may be helpful to download.
 Use these resources for approximating your initial budget.
 Once abroad, rates are generally posted in bank windows and at exchange counters in airports (note the ‘buying' rate).
 You may choose to carry a money converter table (available in some guidebooks) to use in computing the dollar cost of a major purchase or for handling currency when the rate of exchange is too difficult to calculate mentally.